jmac03/HelloWorld/HelloWorld/README.md

 This is a simple Hello World program.
 I made this program to demonstrate integrating Github, Python, and Visual Studio Code all together.

-Here is a program walk through: [You are viewing this video now](http://youtube.link)
+Here is a program walk through: [Software demo video](https://youtu.be/fgyPMrbacJY)

 # Development Environment